KeshavShetty/ds/README.md

 Data visualization: Simple, Single unified API for plotting and charting

 During EDA/data preparation we use few common and fixed set of chart types to analyse the relation among various features.
-Few are simple chart like univariate and some are complex 3D or even multiple features>3.
+Few are simple charts like univariate and some are complex 3D or even multiple features>3.

-This api is simple, single api to plot various type of relations which will hide all technical/code details from Data Science task and approch.
+This api is simple, single api to plot various type of relations which will hide all the technical/code details from Data Science task and approch.
 This overcomes the difficulties of maintaining several api or libraries and avoid repeated codes.

-Using this approach we just need one api )Rest all decided by library)
+Using this approach we just need one api (Rest all decided by library)

 	from KUtils.eda import chartil